aaronhallaert/advanced-git-search.nvim/README.md

 #### _Keymaps_

-- `<CR>` opens a diff for the current file with the selected commit
+- `<CR>` opens a diff for the current file with the corresponding file on the selected commit
+- `<C-e>` show the entire commit for all files in neovim with diff plugin
 - `<C-o>` opens a the selected commit in the browser
+- `<C-y>` copy the commit hash to clipboard

 ### 3. diff_commit_file